 In 1956, W. Cleon Skousen, a former F.B.I.
 Agent for 16 years and a BYU professor, was appointed as the 28th Chief.
 His mission was to reorganize the department into an efficient police organization.
 The Deseret News wrote, “Give the Chief enough professionally trained administrative assistants to let him do the job.
 Few, if any men, are big enough to do it alone when the department has fallen into such a state of internal jealousies and politics.”
 Chief Skousen was authorized to bring in two assistant chiefs from California, and to choose a third from within the department.
 That third assistant chief was found in one of the departments’ most respected Captains, Golden Haight.

 By 1957, the department began to reflect moderate change.
 An extensive training program was instituted using the talents of many of the department’s officers.
 New policies and procedures were written.
 New equipment and uniforms were issued to officers.
 Black and white patrol cars were put into service and one-man patrol units were instituted.
 87 changes were put into effect in an 18 month period.
 Gradually, the confidence of the community in the department returned.
-The number of sworn officers increased to 282, and a new K-9 detail was put on the streets.
+The number of sworn officers increased to 282, and a new K-9 detail was put on the streets, making it the first K9 Unit west of the Mississippi River.
 Morale began to grow among the rank and file.
 Even so, the situation was destined to be short lived.
 Chief Skousen was fired by Mayor Bracken Lee.
 In Chief Skousen’s effort to enforce laws as they were written he ran into political forces that had no more patience for the police chief.
 Skousen was fired in 1960, without notice.

 L.C.
 Crowther, who had been the Chief in 1945, was appointed as the 34th chief in 1960.
 With this change, the situation in city government, and specifically the Police Department, became much leaner as funding was cut.
 Gradually, for the next fourteen years, police services were reduced to bare necessities.
 Many programs that were considered prevention or community oriented policing either never got off the ground, or were phased out because of lack of funds or manpower.
 Established proactive law enforcement programs which had proven their worth over a period of years, and had been kept despite the cost, now had to be abandoned.
 All able-bodied, (and some not so able bodied), police officers who had “inside” assignments were reassigned to the street.
 Their jobs were either phased out or assumed by non-sworn clerks.
 The “squeaky wheel” no longer got the oil, and when complaints came in that police officers were late in arriving on crime scenes, or a detective was very slow at making contact the administration would respond without apology.
 When the question was voiced by the public, “is this the type of police service I’m paying for”, the answer from the department was, “yes, it is exactly the type of police service you are paying for.”